 State STEM networks are essential leaders of educational change.
 These networks come together in STEMx.

-STEMx is a multi-state coalition made up of 21 states and territories.
+STEMx is a multi-state coalition.
 (See our map) Our organization provides a key resource to any state looking to do more with STEM.

 Here are a few of the benefits we provide: